 contents of a value are going to change immediately, so the

 bytecodes will not be reused in a future execution.
 In this case,

 it is faster to execute the script directly.

-If this flag is set, the script is processed at global level.
-This
+If this flag is set, the script is evaluated in the global namespace instead of

 Tcl_EvalObjEx keeps track of how many nested Tcl_EvalObjEx

 invocations are in progress for interp.

 If a code of TCL_RETURN, TCL_BREAK, or TCL_CONTINUE is

 about to be returned from the topmost Tcl_EvalObjEx